visgl/luma.gl/docs/api-reference/advanced/extensions.md

 ## WebGL2 Extensions

+These extensions expose various OpenGL ES 3.1 and 3.2 features that are often available on target devices that run the OpenGL ES 3.0 based WebGL2 standard today.
 These extensions can bring OpenGL ES 3.1 or 3.2 capabilities to WebGL2 contexts, if the device supports them.